Union Saint-Gilloise vs Newcastle prediction and betting tips 01 Оctober 2025 | Dailysports experts

-Union vs Newcastle prediction, H2H and probable lineups - October 1, 2025
+Royal Union vs Newcastle: H2H, lineups and match prediction — October 1, 2025

-One of the matches of the second round of the 2025/26 UEFA Champions League group stage will take place on Wednesday at the Constant Vanden Stock Stadium in Brussels, where Belgian side Union will host English club Newcastle.
-Let’s break down a goal prediction for this clash, where the odds look promising.
+On October 1, as part of the second round of the Champions League group stage, Belgian side Royal Union will host Newcastle United on home soil.
+Read on for a detailed look at both teams and our match prediction.

+See also: Borussia Dortmund vs Athletic Club prediction and betting tips 01 Оctober 2025

 Match preview